DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-02-06-adding-multiple-locations-to-an-organisation.md

 ![Adding multiple locations edit form](adding-multiple-locations--edit.png "Adding multiple locations edit form")

-For each location entered into the ‘add location’ form field, we show the add location page pre-filled with the location name, unique reference number - if included - and address.
+For each location entered into the ‘Add location’ form field, we show the add location page pre-filled with the location name, unique reference number - if included - and address.

-If some location details are missing or incorrect, we display an error message.
+We display an error message if some location details are missing or incorrect.

 ## Further considerations